Proper and effective HazMat training is essential for any first response team, but achieving it can sometimes be challenging.

-The aim of any HazMat training exercise should be to create as realistic a scenario as possible, whilst causing with physical or environmental impact.
+The aim of any HazMat training exercise should be to create as realistic a scenario as possible, whilst causing no physical or environmental impact.

-The use of simulant chemicals or vapours in open-air testing, for example, can saturate the training environment and pose serious potential health and safety risks.
+The use of simulant chemicals or vapours in open-air exercises, for example, can saturate the training environment and pose serious potential health and safety risks.

 The value for money of HazMat training scenarios should take into account the lifetime cost of ownership of the selected training method.

-It’s also important to consider the effect that the use of any simulant agent may have on expensive detector equipment over time.
+It’s also important to consider the the cost of specialist safety personnel and the effect that the use of any simulant agent may have on expensive detector equipment over time.

-Minimizing the wear and tear on devices also ensures that operational readiness is maintained.
+Minimizing the wear and tear on detection equipment also ensures that operational readiness is maintained.

 From transport companies to military bases, industrial units and medical facilities, the handling of hazardous materials requires strict regulatory compliance...Read more

 For those tasked with HazMat safety instruction, the desire to implement realistic, efficient and cost-effective scenarios always needs to carefully balanced...Read more